Science Fiction (Brand New album)

+A fifth Brand New album was originally scheduled for release in 2016 before the band announced in September that it was not ready to be finalized.
+During the recording process for Science Fiction, the band also repeatedly communicated an imminent disbanding in 2018.
+The album was surprise-released on August 17, 2017, with its title and track listing previously unknown, after 500 untitled CDs were sent to fans who had pre-ordered the fifth album on vinyl.

-After several weeks of speculation, hints and leaks, the album was surprise-released digitally with its title and track listing previously unknown.
-Physical editions of Science Fiction came out on October 20, 2017.
-It was both a critical and commercial success, being met with universal acclaim from music publications and becoming Brand New's first and only number one album on the Billboard 200 chart in the United States.
+It was both a critical and commercial success.
+Science Fiction received universal acclaim from music publications for befittingly concluding Brand New's influential career.
+It also debuted at number one on the United States Billboard 200 albums chart, the band's first to top the ledger.

 Background

 Following the release of their fourth studio album, Daisy, in 2009, Brand New took time away from writing new music.
 In July 2014, the band confirmed that they had entered the studio to begin the recording process for the new album.
-However, they did not officially release any new material until a single entitled "Mene" in 2015, a discarded song from The Devil and God Are Raging Inside Me.
+However, they did not officially release any new material until a single entitled "Mene" in 2015, a song originally written for The Devil and God Are Raging Inside Me.
 Another new song, "Sealed to Me", was also premiered in concert.
 This was later followed by the release of another single, "I Am a Nightmare", in 2016.
-Additionally, the band officially released the batch of leaked demos from the Devil and God recording session, as well as an EP consisting of three demos reworked.
+Additionally, the band officially released the batch of leaked demos from the Devil and God recording session, as well as an EP consisting of three of those demos reworked.

 During that time period, Brand New hinted several times through concerts and merchandise that the band would be breaking up in 2018.
-The band initially prepared to release their fifth album in 2016; however, they postponed the release in September 2016 after expressing dissatisfaction with the final product.
+The band initially prepared to release their fifth album in 2016; however, they postponed the release on September 16, 2016 after expressing dissatisfaction with the final product.

-As with Daisy, the lyrics on the album were divided amongst both Accardi and Lacey.
+As with Daisy, the lyrics on the album were divided among both Accardi and Lacey.

+Per the liner notes, proceeds from the album were donated to charities including Whitman-Walker Health, the National Organization for Women and the Southern Poverty Law Center.